 - Make a creamy beet hummus in minutes using your food processor.

 - Blend a delicious beet smoothie for a delicious breakfast.

-Pro-Tip: After you’ve sliced or diced the beets, freeze them in a single layer on a tray.
-This will prevent the beets from clumping up together in the freezer.
+Pro tip: After you've sliced or diced the beets, freeze them in a single layer on a tray.
+This will prevent the beets from clumping up together.
 Once frozen, add them to a freezer-safe bag and store in the freezer for up to a year.

 - Instant Pot Butternut Squash Soup